Admission Requirements & Costs

 Students who possess previous post-secondary credit but have not completed a diploma, will be assessed on a course-by-course basis.
 Please consult an Advisor for details.

-Each year, 15 percent of the seats in the Bachelor of Child Studies program will be reserved for Aboriginal applications through an Aboriginal admission target.
-Please visit Aboriginal student admission for more information.
+Each year, 15 percent of the seats in the Bachelor of Child Studies program will be reserved for Indigenous applications through an Indigenous admission target.
+Please visit Indigenous student admission for more information.

 More Admissions information.